SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Related Work

-\paragraph{Trusted Hardware} There is a large body of work on improving and simplifying primary-backup consensus by employing \emph{trusted hardware}.
+\Paragraph{Trusted Hardware} There is a large body of work on improving and simplifying primary-backup consensus by employing \emph{trusted hardware}.
 A representative example is \MinBFT{}~\cite{minbft}, which uses trusted hardware to prevent malicious primaries from proposing conflicting client requests in a round.
 Via the usage of trusted hardware, one can reduce the impact of Byzantine behavior and simplify both the normal case and the recovery process, e.g., \MinBFT{} eliminates one round of communication from \PBFT{} and can operate in deployments in which $\n > 2\f$ (instead of the typical $\n > 3\f$) holds.
-Protocols that require trusted hardware place significant restrictions on the environment in which they can run, due to which their practical usage is limited~\cite{disth}.
-As such, these protocols are not a replacement for a general-purpose consensus such as \PVP{}.
+Protocols that require trusted hardware place significant restrictions on the environment in which they can run, due to which their practical usage is limited.
+As such, these protocols are not a replacement for a general-purpose consensus such as \SpotLess{}.~\cite{disth}

-\paragraph{Leader-Less Consensus} Leader-less protocols such as \Name{HoneyBadger}~\cite{badger} and \Name{Dumbo}~\cite{dumbo} aim to eliminate the limitations of primary-backup consensus protocols by designing a fully decentralized consensus.
+\Paragraph{Leader-Less Consensus.} Leader-less protocols such as \Name{HoneyBadger}~\cite{badger} and \Name{Dumbo}~\cite{dumbo} eliminate the limitations of \PBFT{} and other primary-backup consensus protocols via a fully decentralized and fully asynchronous design.
 In these protocols, all replicas have the same responsibilities, due to which the cost of consensus is equally spread-out over all replicas.
-These leader-less protocols are claimed to improve resilience over \PBFT{}-style consensus protocols.
-Due to their high complexity, their practical performance and usage are limited, however.
+These leader-less protocols claim to improve resilience over \PBFT{} in asynchronous environments.
+Due to the high complexity of fully asynchronous consensus, their practical performance is limited, however.

-\paragraph{Sharding} Recently, there have been several approaches toward scalability of \RDMS{}s by sharding them, e.g.,~\cite{ahl,byshard,geobft,ringbft,sharper,blockchaindb}.
+\Paragraph{Sharding.} Recently, there have been several approaches toward scalability of \RDMS{}s by sharding them, e.g.,~\cite{ahl,jbyshard,byshard,sharper,blockchaindb}.
 Although sharding has the potential to drastically improve scalability for certain workloads, it does so at a high cost for complex workloads.
 Furthermore, sharding impacts resilience, as sharded systems put requirements on the number of failures in each individual shard (instead of putting those requirements on all replicas in the system).
 Finally, sharding is orthogonal to consensus, as proposed sharded systems all require a high-performance consensus protocol to run individual shards.
-So within each shard, \PVP{} can be employed.
+For this task, \SpotLess{} is an excellent candidate.